veit/jupyter-tutorial/docs/productive/licensing.rst

 `ClearlyDefined <https://clearlydefined.io/>`_
     collects and displays information about the licensing and copyright situation of a software project.
-:ref:`open_chain`
-    recommends REUSE as a component to improve the clarity of the licensing and copyright situation, but has more stringent requirements to achieve full compliance.
 `FOSSology <https://www.fossology.org/>`_
     is a free software compliance toolkit that stores information in a database with license, copyright, and export scanners.